Harvey-Mackie/Key-Puncher/README.md

 ---
 # User Guide

-The ‘<-' button that appears at the top left of certain forms closes the current form and opens the previous form.
+The **‘<-' button** that appears at the top left of certain forms closes the current form and opens the previous form.

----

 ## Login Form